ocaml/ocaml.org/data/tutorials/guides/rs_02_comparison_of_standard_containers.md

 * accessing cell `i`: _O(i)_
 * finding an element: _O(n)_

-Well-suited for: IO, pattern-matching
+Well-suited for: I/O, pattern-matching

 Not very efficient for: random access, indexed elements

-## Arrays: mutable vectors
+## Arrays: Mutable Vectors
 Arrays are mutable data structures with a fixed length and random access.

 * "adding" an element (by creating a new array): _O(n)_